SaiNithesh/sap-community-developer-june-challenge-hana-multimodel/challenges/week4.md

 4. Open the workspace file from the cloned project.

-5. Make sure that `HANAwPy` profile is open.
+5. Make sure that Business Application Studio's `HANAwPy` profile is set.

-6. Install the [Geopandas](https://geopandas.org/en/stable/about.html) and [contextily](https://contextily.readthedocs.io/en/latest/) packages into your virtual environment.
+6. Install the [Geopandas](https://geopandas.org/en/stable/about.html) and [contextily](https://contextily.readthedocs.io/en/latest/) open-source packages into your virtual environment.

 In the Terminal session activate the Python's virtual environment `.venv` set during the [setup exercise](../setup/setup.md).